openfaas/faas/watchdog/README.md

 * 10->15
 * 15->20

-You can override the upper limit of auto-scaling by setting the following label on your container:
+You can override the minimum and maximum scale of a function through labels.

+Add these labels to the deployment if you want to sacle between 2 and 15 replicas.

 ```
-com.faas.max_replicas: "10"
+com.openfaas.scale.min: "2"
+com.openfaas.scale.max: "15"
 ```

-In Docker Swarm you can disable scaling, set the `com.faas.max_replicas` value to `"1"`.
+The labels are optional.

+**Disabling auto-scaling**

+If you want to disable auto-scaling for a function then set the minimum and maximum scale to the same value i.e. "1".

-As an alternative you can also remove or scale AlertManager to zero replicas.
+As an alternative you can also remove AlertManager or scale it to 0 replicas.